Digital resurvey of land, campaigns kicked off in state on Kerala Day | Politics

 - India

-The LDF government launched digital resurvey of land, and campaigns like the anti-drugs drive to celebrate the Kerala Day on Tuesday, to mark the state's formation from the then Madras state 65 years ago.
+The LDF government launched digital resurvey of land, and campaigns like the anti-drugs drive to celebrate Kerala Day on Tuesday, to mark the state's formation 66 years ago.

+The state was formed on November 1, 1956 by integrating the Malayalam speaking Malabar areas of the Madras province, that was earlier ruled by the British, and the princely states of Cochin and Travancore.

-The Congress-led UDF opposition also kicked off an anti-drug campaign on the occasion.
+Besides the LDF, the Congress-led UDF opposition also kicked off an anti-drug campaign on the occasion of Kerala Day.

 He said the survey was pending for a long time and now it was going to be completed using the latest technology and the records would be digitised for easy access of the public.